SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 8. They are also essential for developing leadership qualities among the students.

 ## Objective of Intramurals
-1. **Provide opportunity to every student to participate in games and sports**: it isn't possible to train every student for zonal-level and district-level games.
-So, in intramurals, every student has the opportunity to participate in the game of his/her choice.
+1. Provide opportunity to every student to participate in games and sports
-2. **Develop leadership qualities among students**: even though student do not become leader as soon as they participate in intramurals, it helps in devloping those qualities who have inate qualities of leadership.
+2. Develop leadership qualities among students
-3. **To develop cooperation**: sports makes it necessary for the students to cooperate and over time, it helps to develop the same among them.
+3. To develop cooperation
-4. **To provide recreation**: it is the vital objective of intramurals.
-It helps the students to participate in the activity of their interest.
+4. To provide recreation
-5. **To develop feeling of sportsmanship**: it is an important purpose of intramurals.
-Sportsmanship refers to show respect and courtesy to opponents and officials and also be humble in victory and gracious in defeat.
+5. To develop feeling of sportsmanship
-6. **Provide an opportunity to get an experience of organizing competitions**: it give the students opportunity in organizing competitions.
-A number of committees are formed for smooth organization in which students are involved directly and indirectly.
-Taking up these responsibilities help students to get an experiencee in organizing games and sports.
+6. Provide an opportunity to get an experience of organizing competitions
-7. **Identify talented sportspersons**: intramurals help to identify talented sportspersons due to participation of all students in such competitions.
+7. Identify talented sportspersons
-8. **Provide an opportunity to develop personality**: intramurals help students to develop physical, mental, social, and emotional aspects of their personality.
+8. Provide an opportunity to develop personality

 ## Activities for Intramural Competition
 The activities included in intramural should be selected carefully depending on interests of students and availability of facilities in the institution and along that, it must provide recreational activities to the students.
 These activities should aid in achieving the goals of education and contribute to general development of the student.